-Having established the roles of the Generator (G) and Discriminator (D), we now examine the mechanism driving their adversarial training: the minimax objective function.
-This function mathematically formalizes the competing goals of the two networks.
+The minimax objective function is the mechanism driving the adversarial training of the Generator (G) and Discriminator (D).
+This function mathematically formalizes the competing goals of these two networks.

 The core of the GAN framework is expressed through a value function, V(D,G), which represents the payoff in a two-player minimax game.
 The goal is for the generator G to minimize this value, while the discriminator D simultaneously tries to maximize it.
 The original GAN paper by Goodfellow et al. (2014) proposed the following objective: